kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 ###### Does this feature depend on any specific services running in the cluster?

 - The `NodeLifecycleConditions` API constants (v1.37+).
-- **For the kubelet writer:** `GracefulNodeShutdown` (beta since v1.21) must be enabled and functional on the node (systemd-logind reachable, inhibitor lock acquired).
+- **For the kubelet writer:** the node OS's Graceful Node Shutdown gate must be enabled and functional — `GracefulNodeShutdown` (beta since v1.21) on Linux with systemd-logind reachable and the inhibitor lock acquired, or `WindowsGracefulNodeShutdown` (beta since v1.34) on Windows with the kubelet running as a Windows service.
 - **The DaemonSet reader** depends only on the conditions being present on the Node object.